 Cluster extensions

-The cluster extension feature builds on top of the packaging components of Helm.
+The cluster extension feature builds on the packaging components of Helm.
 With extensions, you use an Azure Resource Manager-driven experience for installation and lifecycle management of different capabilities on top of your Kubernetes cluster.

 A cluster operator or admin can use the cluster extensions feature to: